 Whether your relationship lasted two months or two years, the stress after a break up can be extremely tough and take a toll on your mental health.
+Anxiety after break-up is normal because break ups are not simple.
 Navigating how to deal with a breakup can leave you feeling mentally, emotionally, and physically drained.
 Whether it is anxiety about the actual breakup or what is next after the breakup, this anxiety is valid and you will heal from it.

 Dealing with a Breakup: What are the first healthy steps to dealing with heartbreak?